ana-vranic/MapReduce-tutorial/tutorial/docs/mrjob.md

 $ python wordcount_mrjob.py 'pg2701.txt'
 ```

-We can execute the mrjob localy:  ```$ python mrjob.py input.txt```.
+We can execute the mrjob locally:  ```$ python mrjob.py input.txt```.
 The mrjob writes output to stout.
 We can also pass the multiple files ```$ python mrjob.py input.txt input2.txt input3.txt```

-Finally, with ```-runner/-r``` option we can define how job executes.
-If job executes in Hadoop cluster  ```bash $ python mrjob.py -r hadoop input.txt``` If we run it on th EMR cluster  ```$ python mrjob.py -r emr s3://input-bucket/input.txt ```.
+Finally, with the ```-runner/-r``` option, we can define how the job executes.
+If the job executes in the Hadoop cluster  ```bash $ python mrjob.py -r hadoop input.txt``` If we run it on the EMR cluster  ```$ python mrjob.py -r emr s3://input-bucket/input.txt ```.

-### chaining map-reduce
+### Chaining map-reduce

-With mrjob we can easy chain several map-reduce functions.
-For example if we need to calculate the word with maximum frequency in the dataset.
-To do that we need to override the steps() method.
-The code will have mapper and reducer same as in previous task.
-Then, secound mapper uses the output of reducer, which map all (word, count) pairs to same key None The shuffle step of map-reduce will  collect them all into one list coresponding to key None.
+With mrjob, we can easily chain several map-reduce functions.
+For example, if we need to calculate the word with maximum frequency in the dataset.
+To do that, we need to override the steps() method.
+The code will have a mapper and reducer, the same as in the previous task.
+Then, the second mapper uses the reducer's output, which maps all (word, count) pairs to the same key, None.
+The shuffle step of map-reduce will collect them all into one list corresponding to the key None.
 Then reducer_post will sort the list of (word, word_count) pairs by word_count and yield the word with maximum frequency.

 ``` py title="mrjob_wf.py"
 from mrjob.job import MRJob